13 12 21

 (2) For loan redraws

-(4) Transfer funds between your own accounts (You must be registered to transfer to another membership.)
+(3) Transfer funds within your member number or to another previously nominated member number (You must be registered to transfer to another member number.)

 (1) For loan balances